-- The percentage of children ages 0-17 who have a medical home, by age, income level, and race/ethnicity (at the state and national levels only)**
+- The percentage of children ages 0-17 who receive care within a medical home, by age, by income level, and by race/ethnicity**

-- School staff reports on the extent to which they believe their school provides students with adequate health services for students
+- School staff reports on the extent to which they believe their school provides adequate health services for students

 - The number of school-based or -linked health centers serving public schools